turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_redux.md

 is iterating through the array, and hashes don't have methods like name, and district and so forth.
 We could change what the view wants, but lets do a bit of dream driven development here and say that our intent is that we have an array of member objects sent to the view and not an array of hashes.
+That would be gross.
+You don't want to be gross, do you?

 So before we can send it to the view, we need to do some conversion.